Vipul999ujawane/Debate_Parser/README.md

 	parse_arguments - We parse the response files to extract the argument parameters and store in 'Debate_Arguments'.

 	compose_user_data - We scan through all the files in 'Debate_Arguments' and compile all the arguments userwise.
-			    Also assign a uuid to all the usernames and store in dictionary 'dict_user2uuid'.
+			    Also assign a uuid to all the usernames and store in dictionary 'dict_user2uuid' and text file 'data_User2uuid.txt'

 	get_all_user_profile - We then create profile urls for each user name and fetch the response of that page and store it in a serialized binary file in 'UserProfile_Responses'.